 To serve, it can be warmed in a low oven (300F) for 30 minutes, if you’d like to serve it warm.
 (Tent the pizza loosely with aluminum foil to keep the top crust from darkening too much.)

-Pizza gain is delicious warm or cold, so don’t be afraid to serve your made-ahead pizza gain chilled as an appetizer, brunch entree, or even as a light lunch.
+Pizza gain is delicious warm or cold, so don’t be afraid to serve your made-ahead pizza gain chilled as an appetizer, an entree for Easter brunch, or even as a light lunch.

 Pizza Gain AKA Pizza Rustica (Italian Easter Pizza)